jaythad13/Mathematikezettelkasten/Style guide.md

 ##### Page organisation

 We write a page for every new big idea.
-Usually, this is an roughly corresponding to the size of a subsection or a section of [[Linear Algebra Done Right.pdf|Linear Algebra Done Right]] or [[Principles of Mathematical Analysis.pdf|Principles of Mathematical Analysis]].
+Usually, this is an roughly corresponding to the size of a subsection or a section of [[Linear Algebra Done Right.pdf|Linear Algebra Done Right]] or [[Analysis --- rudin/attachments/texts/Principles of Mathematical Analysis.pdf|Principles of Mathematical Analysis]].

 It should contain its own definition and the definitions of a few objects that it is intrinsically linked with.
 Perhaps there could be 2-3 such ideas in a typical lecture.
 (There could be more if, for example, a first lecture on algebra defined monoids, semigroups, groups, rings, fields, and algebras)